-Regina lends a helping hand to animals
+Regina lends a helping hand

 12-year-old Regina embraces a message of compassion towards working animals through Together for Animals member SPANA’s humane welfare education classes in Tanzania.